 Here you’ll see information such as which users have taken your questionnaire, when they took it, and their score (if you have the “Calculate Score” setting enabled in the Settings Tab) as well as a link to view their answers:

 Over time this list will get longer as more people take your questionnaire so we’ve provided you with the ability to filter results by date or user.
-You can filter results by checking the box next to “Filter by date” and entering in a start and end date or by entering in the user’s name or email in the search bar:
+You can filter results by checking the box next to “Filter by date” and entering a start and end date or by entering the user’s name or email in the search bar:

 This will bring you to a page where you’ll be able to see information about that user and their submitted answers: